March 25, 2026 (3mo ago)

 Check the full changelog for the complete list of changes.

 No. Edge nodes are stateless — they only need the origin URL and an edge token.
 Route tables sync every 15 seconds from the control plane, heartbeats report every 30 seconds, and TLS certificates are delivered via ECIES encryption and stored in memory only.
+A node can be added or removed without touching the control plane database.

-Open and click tracking are opt-in per email (both default to false).
+Open and click tracking are both opt-in per email (both default to false).
 You control when tracking is enabled.
 The tracking data (IP, user-agent, timestamps) is stored in your own database — not a third-party service.
 The feature is backed by 116 tests including a full E2E flow.

 Yes.
 Set TEMPS_API_URL and TEMPS_API_TOKEN as environment variables in your CI pipeline.
 All three commands (image, static, git) support --wait with 5-second polling and configurable --timeout for blocking until the deployment completes.
+This works with any CI system — GitHub Actions, GitLab CI, CircleCI, or any pipeline that can run bunx @temps-sdk/cli.

 Yes.
 You can exec into any individual service container within a compose deployment.
 Enable container_exec_enabled on the project and ensure the user has the ContainersExec permission.